 Our partnership with the BCHS provision provides high quality expertise and enables personalised pathways with a particularly wide range of A Level and Btec Courses.
 With innovative timetabling, this ensures there is an offer suitable for all career aspirations.
 Courses are offered at both campuses and applicants must specify at which campus they wish to study.

 Introduction the new Osborne Sixth Form annex Opening at St Clere’s school September 2021

 This is an exciting year for St Clere’s School, as we begin our 7th year as a member of the Osborne Cooperative Trust.
 St Clere’s School was the founding member of the Osborne Trust and is now the lead secondary school.
-Our partnership with other schools has developed many opportunities for our students and now we look forward to September 2021 being a milestone year with the official opening of our new Osborne Sixth Form Centre at St Clere’s School.
-The sixth form centre will be an annex to the existing Brentwood County High (BCHS) 11 to 19 provision and will provide excellent opportunities for young people in the local area who wish to join the Osborne sixth form.
+Our partnership with other schools has developed many opportunities for our students and September 2021 was a milestone year with the official opening of our new Osborne Sixth Form Centre at St Clere’s School.
+The sixth form centre is an annex to the existing Brentwood County High (BCHS) 11 to 19 provision and will provide excellent opportunities for young people in the local area who wish to join the Osborne sixth form.